onap/policy-parent/docs/clamp/acm/design-impl/participants/k8s-participant.rst

    * - repoName
      - String
      - The name of the helm repository that needs to be configured on the helm client
-   * - protocol
-     - String
-     - Specifies http/https protocols to connect with repository url
    * - address
      - String
-     - Specifies the ip address or the host name
-   * - port (optional)
-     - String
-     - Specifies the port where the repository service is running
+     - Specifies the url of the hem repository
    * - userName (optional)
      - String
      - The username to login the helm repository